fraserphysics/make-novice/_episodes/09-latex-example.md

 bibtex report
 pdflatex report
 pdflatex report

 ~~~
 {: .output}

-The major new features in python business at the beginning is that the
+The major new features in the python calls are that the plots
-program files and the books are in different places and that the plots
 are in pdf format.
-Look at the file config.mk to see where those
-locations are specified.
+The other new features work with latex or *LaTeX*

 Now look at the Makefile.